First find a battle

 - Spawn a vehicle at any vehicle or aircraft terminal, and drive it to the battle.
 Right click on the map to add a waypoint so you don’t get lost.
 Keep in mind this can take a lot of time, and you can get intercepted by enemies.

 If you play in a squad, you will have a few additional spawning options:

 - You can spawn directly into a Sunderer, Galaxy or a Valkyrie owned and piloted by a squad memberoccupied.
 If the vehicle is in the enemy territory, or allied territory that’s being captured by the enemy, then you also have to be within 1000m of the vehicle.

 - You can click “spawn on squad” on the map, and you will spawn on the closest available spawn point in the region that has the most amount of squad members near it, including a Spawn Beacon.

-Spawn beacon is a part of “Leadership Certifications”, located in the “Social” menu.
+Spawn Beacon is a part of “Leadership Certifications”, located in the “Social” menu.
 It becomes available to players at BR10.
-After unlocking, this certification allows a Squad Leader to place Spawn Beacons anywhere, and then squad members can deploy in a drop pod near the Spawn Beacon’s location.
+After unlocking, this certification allows a Squad Leader to place Spawn Beacons in any location with clear sky above it, and then squad members can deploy in a drop pod near the Spawn Beacon’s location.

 You have to be within within 1000m of a Spawn Beacon to be able to spawn on it, but you can do so from any range if majority of the squad members are near the beacon.